Can I Continue to Drive My Car After an Auto Accident in West Palm Beach?

 - Limited range of motion

 All of these symptoms will limit your ability to drive safely.
 They will also prevent you from reacting to traffic hazards.
+They will cause soft tissue injuries.

 The treatment for most fractured bones is immobilization in a cast or brace.
 The cast or brace will limit your flexibility.
 It can also inhibit your movement.
 Once again, you will not drive safely and will risk another accident.